trixi-framework/talk-2022-juliacon_toolchain/README.md

 To obtain Julia, go to https://julialang.org/downloads/ and download the latest stable release (v1.7.3 as of 2022-06-28).
 Then, follow the [platform-specific instructions](https://julialang.org/downloads/platform/) to install Julia on your machine.
 Note that there is no need to compile anything if you are using Linux, MacOS, or Windows.
+Avoid the JuliaPro distribution or the LTS release as Trixi may not work with them.

 After the installation, open a terminal and start the Julia *REPL* (i.e., the interactive prompt) with